mangoerya/waitGPU/README.md

   given value
 + `gpu_ids` will only consider GPUs with the given IDs
 + `interval` is the number of seconds to wait before checking conditions
++ `nproc` will wait until the number of processes running on each GPU is at most the given value
++ `ngpu` will wait until the number of GPUs that satisfy all other criteria is at least the given value (default: 1)

 # Dependencies